Always Be Professional When Meeting with DHS

 Sometimes social workers are very nice.
 Sometimes they can be more adversarial.
 It depends.
 One trend I have seen in recent years… I’ve had a couple of cases where I’ve seen this: DHS may show up with the cops and try to question you with the cops and have a cop question you.

-And if that’s a problem, that’s where you need to have your attorney step up and really raise hell because the last thing you want to do is be in a situation where the social worker and the cop can play good cop, bad cop with you and try to get you to jamb yourself up criminally.
+And if that’s a problem, that’s where you need to have your attorney step up and raise hell because the last thing you want to do is be in a situation where the social worker and the cop can play good cop, bad cop with you and try to get you to jamb yourself up criminally.

 There are situations where DHS workers will try to do that to you.
 You should try to take notes or have your attorney take notes about what’s discussed at the meeting, and specific details are important.